JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 For now, Symbols happen to be escaped within attribute values but not within content.
-Ideally, we will not be escaping symbols in any context since it is slower and a pathalogical case we wish not to handle.
+Ideally, we will not be escaping symbols in any context since it is slower and a pathological case we wish not to handle.

     @print htl"""<tag att=$(Symbol("'&"))>$(Symbol("<&"))</tag>"""
     #-> <tag att='&apos;&amp;'><&</tag>